beaubreedlove/product-process/README.md

 ## The Why

 A "why" states what you hope to achieve in measurable terms.
-In most cases, it should read like a KPI or SMART goal: "move this metric by this amount in this timeframe."
+In most cases it should read like a KPI or SMART goal: "move this metric by this amount in this timeframe."
 The exception is when you're building a way to measure something for the first time.
-You can view that as bringing the ability to measure a metric from 0 to 1 – effectively moving that KPI into existence.
+You can view that as bringing the ability to measure a metric from 0 to 1—effectively moving that KPI into existence.

 ## The What